 - A move is in your future – If you’re wondering, “ Should I sell my house now, or wait?,” it depends.
 If a move is likely in the next few years due to retirement, work changes, children leaving the nest, or other reasons, it’s best to time your home sale to the local market instead of gambling on what kind of current housing market will be in place when you absolutely have to sell.

 - Rentals are available and affordable – Whether you move down the street or across the country, research the rental market, including trends and predictions.
 Local regulations and economic development can drastically affect whether neighborhoods can flex along with population growth to avoid rental property shortages and rent hikes.

 - Commutes are a non-issue – If you’re part of the massive wave of employees who have switched to remote or hybrid roles permanently, then your location needs may have changed since you bought your home.
-Without regular commuting as a factor, you might be able to sell your home at a profit and jump to a lower-cost location.
+Without regular commuting as a factor, and with a rise in cash buyers, you might be able to sell your home at a home price that’s profitable and jump to a lower-cost location.

 - Travel is a goal – Looking to visit grown children in other states, start the #vanlife, or travel abroad?
 If you’ve lost some of your delight at being at home, consider a change to gain more freedom and build up funds for travel.

 - Your nest is looking a bit large – If the number of family members who live at home has fallen, you may not need the space that you’re paying for, cleaning, and maintaining.
 If you hear more echoes in bedrooms and communal spaces than you used to, switching to a smaller rental unit may be a better fit.

 Benefits of Selling Your House and Becoming a Renter

 You can find endless lists of the pros of home ownership online, and you probably read some of them before buying your current home.
 The opposite applies as well.